Pass the MIC

 MUS 151 Popular Songwriting - CoreEd or major satisfying course

-This course is for students seeking to learn about popular music.
-The course will examine three aspects of music: the societal and cultural context that produces musical style, the technical construction of the music itself, and the resultant ideas that music expresses.
-To gain a deep understanding of these, students will listen to and analyze historical musical examples and engage in ‘hands-on’ work, using software applications to compose and produce songs.
+This course, designed for students seeking to learn about popular music, will examine three aspects of music: the societal and cultural context that produces musical style, the technical construction of the music itself, and the resultant ideas that music expresses.

 CINE 230 Remix Cultures - CoreEd or major satisfying course